AI ENABLEMENT ADVISORY

 Baseline Map

-We assess where you actually stand across all three ARC dimensions and the work architecture surrounding them.
+We assess where you stand across all three ARC dimensions and the work architecture surrounding them.
 The starting point is an honest picture of where you stand.

 Reality Check

 We stress-test that picture.
 How errors get attributed, how outputs get presented, where verification is missing.
-These are the gaps training programs don't reach.
+These are the gaps AI training programs don't reach.

 Vision Sprint